Which $L_p$ norm is the fairest? Approximations for fair facility location across all "$p$": Algorithm BranchAndLinearize for Tree Metric

-Given a tree $T$, a vertex $v \in V(T)$ is called a \emph{branch vertex} if $\deg_{T}(v) \ge 3$.
-Given a set of vertices $S \subseteq V(T)$, let $T_S$ denote the subtree of $T$ induced by all vertices in $S$ and those in the paths connecting any two vertices in $S$ (i.e., the maximal subtree of $T$ with all leaf vertices in set $S$).
-Two vertices $u, v \in S$ are called \emph{consecutive vertices of $S$} if the unique path in $T$ (and in $T_S$) joining $u, v$ does not contain any other vertex of $S$.
-If $S$ contains all the branch vertices of $T_S$, then the edges of $T_S$ can be uniquely partitioned into paths between pairs of consecutive vertices of $S$.
+First, we introduce some notation to describe the algorithm, followed by its description and analysis.
+Given any tree $T'$, call a vertex $v \in V(T')$ a \emph{branch vertex} if $\deg_{T'}(v) \ge 3$.
+Given a set of vertices $S$ of $T'$, let $T'_S$ denote the subtree of $T'$ induced by all vertices in $S$ and those in the paths connecting any two vertices in $S$.
+That is, $T'_s$ is the minimal induced subtree of $T'$ that contains all vertices in $S$.
+Two vertices $u, v \in S$ are called \emph{consecutive vertices of $S$} if the unique path in $T'$ (and in $T'_S$) joining $u, v$ does not contain any other vertex of $S$.
+If $S$ contains all the branch vertices of $T'_S$, then the edges of $T'_S$ can be uniquely partitioned into paths between pairs of consecutive vertices of $S$.
 We will also use the following observation that follows from the handshaking lemma:

 \begin{fact} The number of branch vertices is at most the number of leaves in any tree. \end{fact}